Nada-Zaki/Image-Processing-API/README.md

    - index.ts: the entry point of the app.
    - assets folder: contains full folder that has the original images and thumbnail folder that has the resized images.
    - routes folder: contains the endpoint.
+     - The endpoint used to resize an existing image: 'http://http://localhost:3000/api/images?filename=fjord&width=200&height=200'
    - utilities folder: contains readFile function and resize function.
+     - readFile function: it reads any file format from certain directory and if the file exists, it will return its name.
+     - resize function: it takes the full and thumbnail directories, the image and its desired size and rescale the image by sharp module, and finally save the resized images in thumbnail folder.
    - test folder: contains all unit tests.
+     - Tests the end point, readFile function and resize function.
    - middleware folder: contains the customized middleware functions.
+     -

  * The build folder content is same as the src folder but in compiled javascript.